Driving the Golden Circle Route with Some of the Most Beautiful Waterfalls in Iceland

 Exploring Thingvellir National Park

-- Öxarárfoss Waterfall: If you’re looking for awesome waterfalls in Iceland, don’t miss this stop.
-The first attraction in Thingvellir National Park is the Öxarárfoss waterfall.
-You can see the water spraying in the wind all the way from the main road, but it’s not until you park and head up a small path that you see its awesomeness!
+If you’re looking for awesome waterfalls in Iceland, don’t miss this stop.
+The first attraction you’ll come across in Thingvellir National Park is the Öxarárfoss waterfall.
+You can see the water spraying in the wind all the way from the main road.
+Then you park and head up a small path and really see its awesomeness!
 When we got there, there were tons of people who had turned out to be part of a bus tour – so, once the tour left, so did they.

 - Silfra is a divide where you can scuba or snorkel between the American and Eurasian continental plates.
 For most, diving between the plates, with visibility exceeding 100m is a huge draw.
 For me, the thought of having to put on a dry suit and carry my gear to dive where there is no wildlife just didn’t sound worthwhile.
 Yes, it’s a cool concept, but I like to dive for the wildlife.
 I’d rather dive where there are tons of fish and turtles and cool stuff!